SEND Information Report

 *Outside agencies or the Educational Psychologist may suggest advice or programmes of study that can/should be deployed at home.

-If your child has an Education and Health Care Plan (formerly known as a Statement of Special Educational Needs), you will be invited to the Annual Review meeting.
+If your child has an Education and Health Care Plan, you will be invited to the Annual Review meeting.
 This is in addition to the termly meetings called to review and set targets.

 How will the curriculum be matched to my child’s needs?

-A teaching assistant may be allocated to work with the pupil in a 1-1 format or small focus group, targeting more specific needs.
+A teaching assistant may work with the pupil in a 1-1 format or small focus group, targeting more specific needs.
 If appropriate, specialist equipment may be given to the pupil e.g. writing slopes, concentration cushions, pen/pencils grips or easy to use scissors.

 How do we use other adults in school to support pupils with special educational needs or disabilities?